msa-em/cell-browser/02_approach.md

 Elemental Microscopy supports two interactive viewers; [Vizarr](https://github.com/hms-dbmi/vizarr) [@doi:10.1038/s41592-022-01482-7] and [OpenSeadragon](https://openseadragon.github.io/), enabling two methods of virtual microscopy based on OME-Zarr or Deep Zoom.
 Authors can also build custom viewers and embed them within online articles.
 Brodrick developed [microATLAS](https://github.com/LadInTheLab/microATLAS-widget), which was used to view OME-Zarr data in this article.
-[Find Nuclei](https://www.find-nuclei.com/) is a web-based dashboard to organize, analyze and share bioimages, built on OME-Zarr.
+[Find Nuclei](https://www.find-nuclei.com/) is a web-based dashboard to view, analyze, and share OME-Zarr bioimages.
-All four viewers are embeddable in Elemental Microscopy.
+All four viewers are embeddable in Elemental Microscopy articles.
 For Vizarr and OpenSeadragon, authors simply copy the markdown and replace the source URL with a link to their own data.
 For microATLAS, authors are encouraged to use the [widget builder](https://ladinthelab.github.io/microATLAS-widget/builder.html) to generate embedding code that specifies both the image and relevant customizations.